Accessibility Guide

 Challenge

-"Ask a hundred people what it means to be included and you'll get a hundred different answers.
-Ask a hundred people what it means to be excluded, and the answers will be uniformly clear."
+During my bachelor thesis, I explored how accessibility can be meaningfully integrated into brand design — and soon realized that the biggest barriers are not technical but conceptual.
+“Inclusion” is a term that is widely used but poorly defined.
+As Kat Holmes notes, “Ask a hundred people what it means to be included and you'll get a hundred different answers.
+Ask a hundred people what it means to be excluded, and the answers will be uniformly clear.”

 Solution

-The guide is structured in two parts:
+The guide is divided into two sections:

 Challenge

-"Ask a hundred people what it means to be included and you'll get a hundred different answers.
-Ask a hundred people what it means to be excluded, and the answers will be uniformly clear."
+During my bachelor thesis, I explored how accessibility can be meaningfully integrated into brand design — and soon realized that the biggest barriers are not technical but conceptual.
+“Inclusion” is a term that is widely used but poorly defined.
+As Kat Holmes notes, “Ask a hundred people what it means to be included and you'll get a hundred different answers.
+Ask a hundred people what it means to be excluded, and the answers will be uniformly clear.”

 Solution

-The guide is structured in two parts:
+The guide is divided into two sections:

 Challenge

-"Ask a hundred people what it means to be included and you'll get a hundred different answers.
-Ask a hundred people what it means to be excluded, and the answers will be uniformly clear."
+During my bachelor thesis, I explored how accessibility can be meaningfully integrated into brand design — and soon realized that the biggest barriers are not technical but conceptual.
+“Inclusion” is a term that is widely used but poorly defined.
+As Kat Holmes notes, “Ask a hundred people what it means to be included and you'll get a hundred different answers.
+Ask a hundred people what it means to be excluded, and the answers will be uniformly clear.”

 Solution

-The guide is structured in two parts:
+The guide is divided into two sections:

 LAGeSo